Meet Caroline Mardon

 My name is Caroline Mary Mardon and I’m 66 years old.
 Caroline means ‘strength and courage’.
 But I prefer Carol, because it means ‘song of joy’.

-I looked after my son for 27 years but he is now terminally ill and in frail care.
+I have looked after my adoptive son for 27 years but he is now terminally ill and in frail care.
 He wanted to live on his own and he’s very happy and peaceful where he is, with friends his own age.
-He has multiple mental and physical disabilities, including a stoma bag and a terminal liver disease.
-I’ve unofficially ‘adopted’ another young man who lives at the same frail care, as he hasn’t any family of his own.
+He has multiple mental and physical disabilities, but it is a joy to have him in my life.
+I have no regrets about adopting him.
+We love each other very much.
+I’ve learned a lot about love, endurance, patience and trust in God.
+And to just see the beauty in everyone.
+I visit him as often as I can and support him financially.
+I supply him with his basic toiletries, treats, clothes, bedding and any medical supplies he might need.
+I’ve also unofficially ‘adopted’ another young man who lives at the same frail care centre, as he hasn’t any family of his own.

 So, even with some of the challenges I’m facing at the moment, I’ve got joy and peace.
 Everything I do is for His glory.